Your first time in Shenzhen. Everything you need.

 Before you fly

-International roaming works but is expensive.
-A local eSIM (Airalo or similar) for ~$20 covers 5 days with enough data.
+International roaming is expensive.
+Get a ~$20 local eSIM (e.g., Airalo) for 7 days of data.

 English inside the venueMinimal outside